Exact zero modes in interacting Majorana X- and Y-junctions: Two coupled chains

 \section{Two coupled chains}

-We start our analysis with two chains with the two ends coupled to each other.
+We start our analysis with the simplest case of two chains coupled to each other.
 Equivalently, one can consider this system as a long chain with a single impurity bond.
-The junction of two Majorana chains has been considered recently in Ref.\cite{PhysRevB.111.L201114} in which the coupling constants were different on the two sides of the junction.
-Here we couple two identical Majorana chains.
-The coupling term consists of all two and four Majorana operators that overlap with the junction:
+This system is similar to the junction studied recently in Ref.\cite{PhysRevB.111.L201114}, in which two non-interacting Kitaev chains with different magnetic fields $h$ and coupling strengths $J$ were considered.
+Here we consider the coupling of two identical but interacting Majorana chains instead.
+We choose the coupling term such that when the junctions coupling strength $\alpha \to 1$ we retrieve a single interacting Kitaev chain.
+Therefore, the coupling term consists of all two and four Majorana operators that cross the junction, coupling the outer three Majorana fermions of both chains according to